chiyodad/cbeams.github.io/_posts/2014-08-23-dockerize-this.md

 This is where things get tricky.
 There are actually _three layers_ of port forwarding in this arrangement:

-**From cablemodem to OS X server.** This has nothing to do with Docker, of course.
-Just a one time configuration mapping port 80 on the modem to port 4000 on the server.
+**1. From cablemodem to OS X server.** This has nothing to do with Docker, of course.
+Just a one time configuration mapping port 80 on the router to port 4000 on the server.

-**From physical OS X host to virtual Linux guest.** The Linux guest in question is _not_ the Docker container.
+**2. From OS X server to virtual Linux guest.** The Linux guest in question is _not_ the Docker container.
 It is the Docker _daemon_ running in VirtualBox as set up by boot2docker.
 This configuration happens within VirtualBox, and can be done one of two ways:

 At the command line with `VBoxManager`: